Get in touch

 Experience

-• Nine years guiding roughly 400 students to their dream schools
+• Fourteen years guiding roughly 500 students on their education journey

-• Four years as undergraduate admissions interviewer for UChicago and Northwestern
+• Four years as undergraduate alumni admissions interviewer for UChicago and Northwestern

 • Eight years teaching SAT and GRE standardized tests